Smile-SA/frontend-frameworks-comparison/README.md

 - Svelte (`sveltekit-app`)
 - Vue (`vue-app`)

 The `/counter` was not implemented in Next, Nuxt, Remix or Gatsby because all those frameworks either use React or Vue in the frontend part.
 The result should be similar to the corresponding frontend technology used.

+## Tests

+The tests were made on my system which has the following characteristic:

+* OS: Linux 5.19 Ubuntu 22.04.2 LTS 22.04.2 LTS (Jammy Jellyfish)
+* CPU: (8) x64 11th Gen Intel(R) Core(TM) i5-1145G7 @ 2.60GHz
+* Memory: 32 GB
+* Chrome: 114.0.5735.198

 ## Results